 Pricing tiers on website builders often require some careful reading to understand completely.
 Many have limits on the amount of data you can upload or the amount of bandwidth you can use every month.
 If you are limited on bandwidth, and your site takes off, you might have to shop for bigger plans sooner than expected.

 There are many other ways companies make their pricing plans different.
 Simple features that you might expect to be included sometimes require a higher service plan.
 Take, for example, the simple idea of having a custom domain name.
 To do this on some sites, you need to have an upper-level plan.

-The final thing that differentiates different website builders is their customer service.
+The final thing that differentiates different website builders from others is their customer service.
 Can you always get a quick response to emails, or do they have a live chat feature?
 As you're setting your site up, you need problems solved quickly.
 If they aren't, the creation process can drag out much longer than it needs to.

 Some providers have tiered customer service levels that depend on which pricing structure you subscribe to.
 They nearly all advertise 24/7 customer service, but you get priority handling as a bonus for subscribing to premium-level service.
 This usually means that while other subscribers are waiting for a reply to an email, you can access a live chat or a much fast response.
 That can be helpful if you're setting up your site.

 Once you've narrowed down the sort of site you're looking to create and the features that you need to have on it, picking a website builder is a relatively straightforward matter of picking the one you like the best.
 With a clear set of goals in mind, one builder usually stands out above the crowd.
 You can migrate between builders, after all, though it is a time-consuming and labor-intensive endeavor.
 It's worth the time and effort to get it right the first time and pick a builder that you can stick with as your website and your brand grow.

 1. Why do you need a website builder?